nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 *  1a.
-System realizes that there are no rooms.
+Covigent realizes that there are no rooms.
     * 1a1.
-System displays an error message.
+Covigent displays an error message.

 Use case ends.

 *  1b.
-System realizes that there are no empty rooms.
+Covigent realizes that there are no empty rooms.
     * 1b1.
-System displays an error message.
+Covigent displays an error message.

 Use case ends.